 Guides and Safety Measures:

-At Green Valley Nepal Treks, your safety is our top priority.
+At Green Lotus Trekking, your safety is our top priority.
 We take the following precautions to ensure a safe trekking experience:

 - Experienced trek leaders and certified guides